 Occupational wellness for students is identifying the major or exploring opportunities to gain experience for their desired career.
 An occupationally well individual knows enough about themselves to choose a rewarding occupation that fosters positive attitudes towards work.

 Have satisfaction with your career/profession

 Be satisfied with the career/ profession you choose.
-If you are able to enjoy the path that is consistent with your own values, interests, and beliefs you are an occupational well individual.
+If you are able to enjoy the path that is consistent with your own values, interests, and beliefs you are an occupationally well individual.
 If you have questions about your career you can visit the University Career Services.
-They help with many things such as: formulation and implementation career plans, resuming building, mock interviews and workshops.
+They help with many things such as: formulation and implementation career plans, resume building, mock interviews and workshops.

 Choose the major you like

-Determine the course of education that best fits your personality and that you may enjoy.
-Visit University Career Services in Student services building 1 on the first floor to take assessments to figure out careers that you mostly likely will enjoy.
+Determine the course of education that best fits your personality and that you enjoy.
+Visit University Career Services on the first floor in the Student Services 1 building to take assessments that are useful in making career decisions.

 Always be willing and open-minded to learn about new subjects Look into obtaining different certifications for your potential career/ profession that will improve your resume.

 Seek higher education such as bachelors, master, and doctoral degrees.